logiquants/Logiquants-Website/content/blog/tesla-analysis.md

    • If you’re down more than 20% on your TSLA shares, determine their percentage of your portfolio.
    • any withdrawals made from the TFSA in the previous year 1.
 2. </span></span>
+   1.           • any withdrawals made from the TFSA in the previous year 1.
+   2.